Bob Moll, Principal UX Architect, Orthogonal

 It’s important to realize that usability and human factors activities are not a one-time event.
 Once you are in-market, you will have more real-world data that you can look at to help improve the product.
 This is important if you are going to continue to improve the product and submit regulatory filings in the future.
 Remember that the FDA is increasingly emphasizing real-world data, and has reorganized their entire operations towards a total product lifecycle approach to regulating medical devices – pre-market and post-market collaborating.

-Next week, in our fourth and final blog, we’ll discuss more tips for how you can incorporate the strategies we’ve discussed into your organization.
+In our next (fourth) blog, we’ll discuss more tips for how you can incorporate the strategies we’ve discussed into your organization.
 Look forward to some interviews with colleagues within our networks as we talk through some of the change management strategies that have worked to implement frequent releases for SaMD and connected medical devices.

 Given the multidisciplinary nature of MedTech and connected health, we have the opportunity to work with a wide variety of professionals, including engineers of many stripes, scientists, researchers, designers, experts in regulatory, and quality management.
 Our collaborations with the talented UX and human factors researchers at Bold Insight have been especially synergistic because Bold Insight’s specialization in user research for regulated medical devices is an excellent complement to Orthogonal’s specialization in the design and development of connected mobile medical devices (CMMD) and Software as a Medical Device (SaMD).
 But more than working on a common niche, Bold Insight and Orthogonal are fellow travelers on the road to slay the same dragon: we both believe that there is a huge opportunity to move the needle on healthcare costs and outcomes through the effective use of digital health solutions.